Originate/create-originate-app/template/DEVELOPING/GraphQL-frontend.md

 running those modules will be automatically created or updated whenever you make code changes.

+To sum up:

+- The first time you write a query or mutation, run `yarn lint --fix` to add the necessary type assertion.
+- You don't need to do anything special when you change an existing query.
+But the frontend dev server does need to be running to update the generated types for the query.
+(The type assertion stays the same after changing a query, but the generated module that is imported in the type assertion needs to be updated.)

 ## Queries from the Browser vs Server-Side Rendering

 In most cases GraphQL queries will be dispatched from the browser directly to